Estimated reading time: 5 minutes

 Theft Attorney Thomas C Gallagher defends People from accusations of embezzlement, forgery, bribery, fraud, and property crime.
-White collar crime attorney Thomas Gallagher defends people facing theft charges.
-And he has for over three decades, in both Minnesota State and Federal Courts.
+White collar lawyer Thomas Gallagher defends people facing theft charges.
+And he has for over 35 years, in Minnesota courts, including as a financial crimes fraud lawyer.

 These cases have ranged from large to small amounts of loss.
-So he defended million dollar white-collar crime, federal fraud and theft charge cases; and $50,000 embezzlement charges.
-And Thomas Gallagher’s cases include government-official bribery, receiving stolen goods – even shoplifting cases involving mostly a good person’s good name.
+So he defended million dollar white-collar crime, federal fraud and theft charge cases; and $150,000 embezzlement charges.
+And Thomas Gallagher’s cases include government-official bribery, receiving stolen goods – even petty theft cases that can ruin a good person’s good name.

 So theft attorney Thomas Gallagher can help you.
 And you can give him a call for your phone consultation.